Captain Roop Singh Stadium: Ground profile

 between Mumbai and Delhi over five days and Mumbai won on the basis of a first-innings lead.

 The pitch at the Captain Roop Singh Stadium has traditionally favoured the batsmen.
 In eight of the 10 ODIs, the team batting first has scored over 250.
 It has also been very lucky for most of the cricketers from India in India, especially Sachin Ramesh Tendulkar.

-A pavilion at the Captain Roop Singh Stadium is named after Sachin Tendulkar who made the history by becoming the first cricketer to score a double century in ODI.
+A pavilion at the Captain Roop Singh Stadium is named after Sachin Tendulkar who made the history by becoming the first cricketer to score a double century in an ODI.

 Matches hosted

 One Match of the 1996 Cricket World Cup was also played on this ground between India and West Indies.

 In May 1998, Kenya beat India by 69 runs in ODI for first time.
 As Kenya sailed confidently into the final of Coca-Cola Triangular Series.

 It was their fifth win at this level, and their second over a Test nation.
 Ravindu Shah notching his third fifty in only his fourth one-day international, dominated the first phase of the innings.
 When he fell for 70 including 50 in boundaries, the score was 93.
 For once, Kenya built on their sound start.

 Maurice Odumbe peppered his 91-ball 83 with five sixes, while Hitesh Modi contributed a run-a-ball fifty.
 In India's reply, eight batsmen made it to double figures, but none beyond 33.
 Maurice Odumbe followed his biggest score in one-day internationals with his best bowling, taking three for 14 with his off-spin.